Closing a deal is step one. What happens next determines whether that customer renews, expands, or churns.

 - Be responsive and attentive

-“As a Customer Success Manager, your stakeholders rely on you for support and guidance,” explains Jasmine.
-“Being responsive and attentive to their needs can help build trust and strengthen your relationship.”
+"Your stakeholders rely on you for support and guidance," explains Jasmine.
+"Being responsive and attentive builds trust and strengthens your relationship."

-Jasmine says, “When a stakeholder reaches out to you with a question or concern, respond promptly and provide them with a clear and concise answer.
-Sometimes the best way to do this is to schedule a 15-minute call and ask your subject matter expert to join.”
+Jasmine says, "When a stakeholder reaches out with a question or concern, respond promptly with a clear and concise answer.
+Sometimes the best way is to schedule a 15-minute call with your subject matter expert."

-Tony Bulgarella, Senior CSM at UserGems, adds, “I try to respond to all of my emails the same day, even if it’s to confirm receipt and let them know you’re working on it.
+Tony Bulgarella, Senior CSM at UserGems, adds, "I try to respond to all emails the same day, even just to confirm receipt and say I'm working on it.
 Never leave a customer hanging.”

 - Provide value

-“Providing value to your new stakeholders is an excellent way to build strong relationships,” says Jasmine.
-“Offering relevant resources, sharing industry knowledge, and providing best practices can position you as a valuable partner.”
+"Providing value to new stakeholders builds strong relationships," says Jasmine.
+"Sharing resources, industry knowledge, and best practices positions you as a valuable partner."

-“If a new stakeholder is in their ‘ramping up’ stage and a new feature is available, create a quick Loom video covering highlights and how they can personally benefit from the enhancement.”
+"If a new stakeholder is ramping up and a new feature is available, create a quick Loom video covering highlights and how they can benefit."

-Tony advises that CSMs should see themselves as facilitators.
-“If you can’t get something the customer wants done yourself, know who you need to go through to make it happen!”
+Tony advises CSMs to see themselves as facilitators.
+"If you can't get something done yourself, know who to go through to make it happen!"

 - Understand their goals and objectives